Liyulingyue/Liyulingyue/README.md

 Here are some of the projects I've been working on:

-- [Project 1](https://github.com/Liyulingyue/project1) - A brief description of project 1.
+- [Desktop-pet with Raspberry Pi Pico](https://github.com/Liyulingyue/project1) - A brief description of project 1.
-- [Project 2](https://github.com/Liyulingyue/project2) - A brief description of project 2.
-- [Project 3](https://github.com/Liyulingyue/project3) - A brief description of project 3.

 ## Get in Touch